-In the event of an excused absence, written notification (either via handwritten note or e-mail) must be received by the office within 5 days of the student's return to school.
-School leadership may pre-authorize an excused absence in situations when it is demonstrated that the purpose of an absence is to take advantage of a valid "educational opportunity", such as travel.
-Approval for such an absence must be granted prior to the absence.
-Additionally, should a student miss three or more consecutive school days, a doctor's note may be required in order to render the absences excused.
+In the event of an excused absence, a written notification (either via handwritten note or email) must be received within 5 school days of the students return to school.
+School leadership may preauthorize an excused absence in situations when it is demonstrated that the purpose of an absence must be granted prior to the absence.
+Additionally, should a student miss three or more consecutive school days, a doctor's note may be required in order to render the absence excused.